hylang/hy/docs/language/api.rst

 get
 ---

-`get` form is used to access single elements in lists and dictionaries. `get` takes two parameters, the `datastructure` and the `index` or `key` of the item.
+`get` is used to access single elements in lists and dictionaries. `get` takes two parameters: the `data structure` and the `index` or `key` of the item.
 It will then return the corresponding value from the dictionary or the list.
-Example usages:
+Example usage:

 .. code-block:: clj